NEU-Libraries/scholar-onesearch/scholar-onesearch.md

 }
 ```

-**Don't do this!**
+Extending styles become chaotic at best.

-Note: If the default CSS is structured in such a way that you need to override the style of elements with such long selectors, it restricts an organization from extending and adding features as the Primo implementation grows.
+Note: If the default CSS is structured in such a way that you need to override the style of elements with such long selectors, it restricts an organization from extending and adding features as the Primo implementation grows or by trying to tailor their primo instance.
+The default styles are written in a way that overriding the properties requires so much hacking that the system becomes unmanageable.

 ---

-### Modularity
+### Scalable / Modular

 ```
   {.EXLCitationLinkerTabsRibbon div li.EXLCitationLinkerSelectedTab}